What is a Grain & Forage Crop Farmer?

 Grain and forage crop farmers will determine the amount and kinds of crops to be grown and carry out or oversee the cultivation, fertilizing, planting, spraying and harvesting of the crops.
 They also supervise their staff, maintain financial records, transport and market their crops and take care of their machinery, equipment and buildings.

 Would you make a good grain & forage crop farmer?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 There has been, and continues to be, a long-standing stereotype about what grain farmers do for the winter months.

 Pasture Cropping: An Integrated Approach To Grain And Pasture Production